In New York, a conviction for a white-collar crime is not an easy thing

 consider the victim's loss in calculating the appropriate fines for

-bring about civil suits, too.
+crimes bring about civil suits, too.

 Civil suits are often brought by the federal or state government.
 Independent